Yaq0ub/ZDeliver/README.md

 Client project was created using `npx create-expo-app --template` and then choosing the TypeScript template.

-# ZDeliver Application Development Steps
+# ZDeliver Application Development Steps:

 ## 1. Requirements Gathering and Analysis
 ### Stakeholder Meetings